grc-iit/grc-iit.github.io/docs/07-iowarp/02-runtime/04-modules.md

 ## Updating to the new repo structure

-To those that have installed / developed chimods before Saturday 3/22, we have updated the chimod structure going forward to give more flexibility to people with potentially more complex client code.
+To those that have installed / developed chimods before Sunday 3/23, we have updated the chimod structure going forward to give more flexibility to people with potentially more complex client code.